lukeverano/lukeverano.github.io/index.md

-# Luke Verano's Portfolio

-I am a compute sciene student at CSUF and I expect to graduate in 2026

-## Favorite CPSC 120L Labs
+# Hello World

+This is my home page!
+My name is Luke Verano and I am a student at California State University, Fullerton and my major is Computer Science

+## Computer Science Projects

+My Github page is https://github.com/lukeverano

+### CPSC 120

 * Lab 1